OGB_119561_Amna's son Abdel, 25 takes his herd out to graze.jpg

 Oxfam is challenging the Israeli occupation and connected discriminatory policies and practices at the heart of poverty and injustice in the Occupied Palestinian Territory.
 At the same time, we are working with local and national authorities to end poverty in the Occupied Palestinian Territory, promote Palestinian livelihoods and the rights of Palestinians to pursue their own development, end the occupation, and build the potential for a viable Palestinian state.

 Oxfam campaigns for peace and an immediate end to the illegal blockade on Gaza imposed by Israel.
-Oxfam also opposes trade with settlements, which are illegally built in the West Bank and calls for an end to the annexation of the West Bank and forced displacement of Palestinians living in Area C in the West Bank.
+Oxfam also opposes trade with settlements, which are illegally built in the West Bank, and calls for an end to the de facto annexation of the West Bank and forced displacement of Palestinians living in Area C in the West Bank.

-Oxfam also organized the “Area C Chronicles” event where a group of activists and influencers participate in hiking and biking tours in Area C. They met with the local communities, helped farmers work their lands, and produced videos and other content to shed light on the hardship farmers in Area C face daily and reveal the Israeli violations against Palestinians denying them their basic rights.
+Oxfam also organized the “Area C Chronicles” event where a group of activists and influencers participate in hiking and biking tours in Area C. They met with the local communities, helped farmers work their lands, and produced videos and other content to shed light on the hardship farmers in Area C face daily amid Israeli violations of their basic rights.

-Important facts about our work in the OPT
+Important facts about our Oxfam's work in the OPT

 Oxfam's position on the conflict

-We believe that real progress towards justice and the elimination of poverty in the OPT and Israel can only be achieved through an end to the occupation and a just and peaceful solution to the conflict.
+We believe that real progress toward justice and the elimination of poverty in the Occupied Palestinian Territory (OPT) and Israel can only be achieved through an end to the occupation and a just and peaceful solution to the conflict.
 Peace should be rooted in the recognition of the human rights and dignity of all Israelis and Palestinians, with a firm foundation in international law.

 Why Oxfam is not responding in Israel

-The violence perpetrated on Israeli civilians by Hamas in October 2023 was appalling and Oxfam condemns the attacks in the strongest terms.
+The violence perpetrated against Israeli civilians by Hamas in October 2023 was appalling and Oxfam condemns the attacks in the strongest terms.

 The Israeli government and local and national organizations have the capacity to meet the current needs in Israel.